aery-chan/aerys-discord/rules.md

 # Rules

 ### §a
-Rule violations will be puished by the admin team based on two factors:
+Rule infractions will be puished by the admin team based on two factors:
 • The severity of the infraction
 • How intentional the infraction is believed to be